YoussefAlsoufi/Converter_console/README.md

 ### Converter Console is a Console app as a part of the Converter series.
 #### ConverterTools file has all the required functions to do the conversion process.
 Program.cs as a main function includes all run callers.
+##### Common Project includes the data sources to be accessed to both Convreter and ConverterTest projects.

 ### ConverterTest is a XUnit test, contains three functions to test the conversion process for all Unit sections.